 What do we take out of this misunderstanding?
 1. the period of observation is immensely important, and you shouldn’t believe a trend graphic without looking at several periods of time 🙂 2. all observations start from the maximum and are then relatively visible from this maximum, but are at the same time dependent on the total volume of all search queries, which we do not know.
 3. it may not be so obvious in the graphs, but in the 7-day graph it is calculated on an hourly basis, in the 30-day graph on a daily basis, in the 12-month graph on a weekly basis.
 The Google AdWords Keyword Planner delivers data on a monthly basis.
 This is another reason why the data is not comparable.

 EDIT: 4th Learning: “The last 30 days” does not necessarily mean that the last 30 days are really in 🙂

 5th Misunderstanding: Everything that rises or falls is a trend in Google Trends, Part 2

 Depends on how you define trend.
 After the Brexit vote, a journalist found out through Google Trends that the British had googled only after the vote, what the Brexit means, many newspapers wrote about it, and only after a data analyst had looked at what was really happening, did everyone row back.
 Yes, there was more searching based on… see the 4th misunderstanding 🙂 But compared to a popular search query, there was only a twitch.
 Data must always be put into context to get a feel for what it really means.
-Although I’m not a football fan, I like to use the search query <bundesliga>, but also <wetter> to see how relevant a term really is.
+Although I’m not a football fan, I like to use the search query

 The weather is always searched for, but a certain seasonality can also be observed here, Bundesliga is primarily searched for by a part of the population, and that only seasonally, but interesting observations can also be made here.